-Find in-depth information on the detecters, monitors, collectors, and configuration files used by
+Find in-depth information on the detecters, monitors, collectors, and configuration files used by the OpenNMS Horizon platform.

 2.4.
 Installing on Debian

 The following steps will be described:

 - 1. Installation of the opennms meta package which handles all dependencies - 2.
 Initialize PostgreSQL database and configure access - 3.
 Initialize OpenNMS Horizon database and start - 4.
 Log in to the Web User Interface and change default admin password